xsarahyu/todo-list-2023-week05/README.md

 - How to style pseudo-elements in CSS
 - How to create new elements in JS
 - How to save data to the local browser storage

+### Notes
+I did this project as part of a bootcamp assignment.
+I took the chance to design my dream to-do list, and I love how it came out!!
+I use it everyday now. ❤